vAMSYS-LTD/documentation/migration/checklist/page.md

 * [Here](/orwell/ranks) {% align="right" %}
 {% /table %}

 1. Re-upload all rank images.
 You will know it's done if when editing a rank the 'Rank Icon' field contains an image and not a 'Browse' button.
+You are more than welcome to use v3 images or any image from our [rank gallery](https://docs.vamsys.dev/orwell/ranks#example-epaulettes).
 2. Add Abbreviation - a new v5 only field for rank abbreviation.

 Rank edits such as name, hours, points and rank icon will be reflected in v3.